jbbaker121/jbbaker121/README.md

 - 👋 Hi, I’m @jbbaker121
-- 👀 I’m interested in sports and creating Python projects
+- 👀 I’m interested in sports and the stock market
 - 🌱 I’m currently learning how to create complex projects
 - 📫 How to reach me jbb394111@gmail.com
 - ⚡ Fun fact: I was born with 6 fingers